heinrichelsigan/schnapslet/README.md

-# schnapslet
+## schnapslet

 Austrian card game Schnapsen as either Java Applet or Java Application or Android App

 Documentation of Schnapsen a.k.a.
 66 (sixty-six) card game can be found at Wikipedia: https://en.wikipedia.org/wiki/Sixty-six_(card_game)

-Java Applet and Java applicatopm Source Files are located at top level in root of projects.

-Compile and build java files with following commands:
+Java Applet and Java applicatopm source Files are located at top level in root of projects. ä## Compile and build java files with following commands:

 > javac.exe -Xlint:unchecked -Xlint:deprecation at\area23\*.java
 >